Back to Blog

 Teams and developers who want:

-- Real-time collaboration with non-technical teammates
+• Real-time collaboration with non-technical teammates

-- A single tool for documentation, project management, and notes
+• A single tool for documentation, project management, and notes

-- Powerful databases without learning SQL
+• Powerful databases without learning SQL

-- Cloud-first convenience with automatic backup
+• Cloud-first convenience with automatic backup

-- AI features integrated into their workflow
+• An AI agent integrated into their workflow (on Business and up)

 Potential Drawbacks

-- Can feel slow with large workspaces
+• Can feel slow with large workspaces

-- Complex workspace architecture requires ongoing maintenance
+• Complex workspace architecture requires ongoing maintenance

 Logseq combines Obsidian's local-first philosophy with a fundamentally different interface: everything is an outline.
 Every piece of information is a bullet point that can be infinitely nested, linked, and referenced.
+Daily journals, block references, and a powerful query language made it the developer favorite for outline-first thinking.

 Pricing

-- Personal use: Free (open source)
+• Personal use: Free (open source)

 Head-to-Head Comparison